 - Be required to complete a Batterer’s class

 In California when an offense of Battery is charged as a FELONY and you are found guilty under PC 242, you may:

 - Be sentenced up to 16 months or 2 or 3 years in state prison;

 Enhancements for Battery Charges

-Under California Penal Code 242, the penalties you face will be increased if you knowingly commit an assault against a person in a protected class:
+Under California Penal Code 242, the penalties you face will be increased if you knowingly commit an assault with a deadly weapon against a person in a protected class:

 - police officer

 A battery against one of these protected victims carries more severe penalties than simple assault against any other victim.